 20 Avenue de New York, 75116 Paris, France

 Nearest Tube: Alma Marceau/Iena

 Cafe du Pont Neuf

-So I mentioned the cold weather right?
-Well, Cafe Du Pont Neuf is the perfect pit-stop if you’re looking to escape the cold after leaving your love lock memento at Pont Neuf.
+Why not catch the sunrise in Paris before heading for breakfast in a Parisian cafe?
+Cafe Du Pont Neuf is the perfect pit-stop if you’re looking to escape the cold after leaving your love lock memento at Pont Neuf.

 As soon as we saw the sun hitting the windows of the cafe we knew we had to stop here.

 We had the initially intended on just grabbing a tea or coffee, but the selection of cakes were far too tempting to pass up.